nsayer/Orthrus/README.md

 volume given two card image files.
 It's both a correctness proof for the firmware and a hardware failure recovery tool.

+A code signing certificate has been checked in here as well.
+Released firmware won't be checked into GitHub, but will be available for download on the Hackaday project page.
+Released firmware will have a signature file alongside both the certificate and the binary image.
+Those who are cautious (or paranoid) will want to validate the signature and insure that the certificate matches what's checked in here (if you're extra cautious, you can contact the author for an offline verification).

 V2
 --